autowarefoundation/autoware.core/planning/autoware_mission_planner/README.md

 #### Rerouting Limitations

 - The safety judgment of rerouting is not guaranteed to the level of trajectory or control.
 Therefore, the distance to the reroute change must be large for the safety.
-- The validity of the `modified_goal` needs to be guaranteed by the behavior_path_planner, e.g., that it is not placed in the wrong lane, that it can be safely rerouted, etc.

 ## Limitations